Bilel-Gharbi/Solo-project-boostrap-RBK/README.md

 # Solo-Project-Boostrap-RBK
-this is my first solo project
+this is my first javascript solo project

 The game has 2 players, playing in rounds
 - In each turn, a player rolls a dice as many times as he whishes.